jorgensta/it1901-gruppe2/README.md

 Usernames and passwords are found within ```brukere.txt```.

 ### Future development
 Feel free to explore and improve our project.
-Its due date for the course was
+Its due date for the course was 9th November 2017.